 Whoer.net/webproxy describes itself as a free and quick way to change your IP Address.
 But that’s not all you can do on this site.
 You can carry out a ping test which is aimed at helping website administrators to find out a server’s response time.
 You can also perform a speed test on your internet connection.

 BlewPass describes itself as a site that helps to bypass internet filters as well as firewalls.
 BlewPass promises that you will be anonymous when using their servers.

 Last but not least, kProxy completes our list.
-Established back in 2005, kProxy enables https protocol and is portable and free to use for everybody.
+You can also see our detailed kProxy review Established back in 2005, kProxy enables https protocol and is portable and free to use for everybody.
 Protect your anonymity and avoid limits, as its motto suggests!